gypsydave5/gypsydave5.github.io/_posts/2015-01-01-Ruby-Eval-in-Vim.md

 ---

 I was watching [Avdi Grimm]'s [Ruby Tapas] videos - well, trying to watch them.
-I got stuck when I saw him do something in Vim that I'd not seen before.
+I got stuck when I saw him do something in <del>Vim</del> Emacs that I'd not seen before.
 Something magical.

 On screen he had an expression - something like this: